sammuelyee/docs/cartodb-editor.md

     </tr>
     <tr>
       <td>3201</td>
       <td>Geometry Collection not supported - Geometry Collections are not supported in CartoDB.
-In most cases we can deal with these during import, except with KML and GeoJSON import.
+In most cases, we can deal with these during import, except with KML and GeoJSON import.
 In those cases, an intermediate step during import will fail if given geometry collections.
 To avoid this, try to export your data from the source in another format.</td>
     </tr>
     <tr>
       <td>4000</td>